U.S. Stocks Jump on Hopes of Easing Trade Tensions -- Update

 "That reflects the narrative that people believe that China is in a weaker position than the U.S. and that a deal being achieved would be a bigger benefit to them than domestically here."

-Elsewhere, investors continued to focus on corporate earnings reports.
-Shares of Morgan Stanley fell 4.4% after the bank's fourth-quarter profit missed expectations.
+Elsewhere, investors continued to focus on corporate-earnings reports.
+Shares of Morgan Stanley fell $1.96, or 4.4%, to $42.53, after the bank's fourth-quarter profit missed expectations.
 Investors have broadly taken the bank earnings season as positive, with lenders supported by recent U.S. interest-rate increases.

 Mr. Chubb of Girard, which has $3.6 billion in assets under management, said he didn't read too much into Morgan Stanley's earnings miss, adding that investors were likely taking profits following back-to-back days of gains in the stock market.